torvalds/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 What you need to do after executing the command in the step-by-step guide depends on the existence and the implementation of an ``installkernel`` executable.
-Many commodity Linux distributions ship such a kernel installer in ``/sbin/`` that does everything needed, hence there is nothing left for you except rebooting.
+Many commodity GNU/Linux distributions ship such a kernel installer in ``/sbin/`` that does everything needed, hence there is nothing left for you except rebooting.
 But some distributions contain an installkernel that does only part of the job -- and a few lack it completely and leave all the work to